sqlalchemy/sqlalchemy/README.dialects.rst

 to grow and mature it should become a more thorough and efficient system of testing new dialects.

+As of SQLAlchemy 0.9.4, both nose and pytest are supported for running tests, and pytest is now preferred.

 Dialect Layout
 ===============